 “Remember to include a balance of proteins, carbs and healthy fats in your meal.
-They will help you maintain energy levels throughout the day,” Dr. Jainchill says.
+They will help you maintain energy levels throughout the day,” Dr. Urbina says.

-Social media can be a fun way to stay connected with your friends and keep up with their lives.
-But it can take up a lot of your time and become a distraction.
-Moreover, anxiety and depression can set in if you start comparing your life with the carefully curated images on Instagram.
+Social media can be a fun way to stay connected with your friends and keep up with their lives, but it can take up a lot of your time and become a distraction.
+Moreover, anxiety and depression can set in if you start comparing your life with the carefully curated images on Instagram or TikTok.

-“Excessive use of social media can contribute to stress and distract from essential tasks,” Dr. Jainchill says.
+“Excessive use of social media can contribute to stress and distract from essential tasks,” Dr. Urbina says.
 “Setting boundaries can free up more time for healthy activities like exercising, cooking, or simply resting.”

 What you can do: